top of page

 Frequently Asked Questions

-Craniosacral therapy may be unfamiliar to many clients, and you likely have questions about what to expect, how it works, and whether it’s right for you.
+Craniosacral therapy may be unfamiliar to many clients, and you may have questions about what to expect, how it works, and whether it’s right for you.
 This FAQ section is designed to provide clear answers and help you feel informed and comfortable before your first session.

 What is craniosacral therapy (CST)?